Date of birth: 10 October 1954

 Playing career: SL Benfica, CS Marítimo, Estoril Praia

 Coaching career: Estoril Praia, CF Estrela da Amadora, FC Porto, AEK Athens FC (twice), Panathinaikos FC, Sporting Clube de Portugal, SL Benfica, PAOK FC, Greece, Portugal

 • A left-back, Santos started his playing days at home-town club Benfica before two-year stints with Marítimo and Estoril-Praia.
 Retired in 1975.

 • After a career change as a technician – Santos holds a degree in electrical and telecommunications engineering – he returned to football in 1987, taking over at former team Estoril-Praia.
 Stayed seven years, guiding them to two promotions and the Portuguese top flight.

-• Revived that club's fortunes, steering them to runners-up spot in the 2009/10 Super League to earn a place in the UEFA Champions League third qualifying round.
-Announced his departure in May 2010 and was confirmed as Otto Rehhagel's successor as Greece coach six weeks later, proving an immediate hit as he helped them to UEFA EURO 2012 and the 2014 FIFA World Cup.
+• He then revived PAOK's fortunes, steering them to runners-up spot in the 2009/10 Super League to earn a place in the UEFA Champions League third qualifying round.
+Announced his departure in May 2010 and was confirmed as Otto Rehhagel's successor as Greece coach six weeks later, proving an immediate hit as he helped them to UEFA EURO 2012.